rehbergT/dgemm/README.md

 ## <a name="head1"></a> **1.
 Creating a basic R and Python package:**

-The first step shows the structure of an R/Python package and provides the first two double-precision general matrix multiplication (DGEMM) functions for R and Python.
-The first function dgemm_R/Python_bad() uses naive for-loops while the second function dgemm_R/Python_good() uses built in functions, which use the linked BLAS library.
+The first step shows the structure of an R/Python package and provides the first two matrix multiplication functions.
+The first function dgemm_R_loops()/dgemm_Python_loops() uses naive for-loops, while the second function dgemm_R_blas()/dgemm_Python_blas() uses built in functions, which are using the linked BLAS library.
 Moreover, documentation, unit tests and build tools are shown.

 View the structure of the R package
 ```